gurudeb/Profile-Widget-Ninja/trunk/readme.txt

 Profile Widget Ninja can be used to display user profile section with description, profile image, cover image, custom read more link and social links.
 It can be used in any widget area, such as a sidebar or a footer.
 Social link options such as Facebook, Twitter, LinkedIn, Instagram and Pinterest are available.
 Multiple user profiles can be displayed simultaneously using multiple widgets.

 After plugin activation 'Profile Widget Ninja' widget will be available under Appearance > Widgets, just drag and drop to any desired widget area.

-<h3>Do you have any requests or suggestions to make this plugin better?
-Please share your thoughts in the support thread.</h3>
+You can also use the generated shortcode to show the widget in any page or post.

 == Installation ==